strongloop-community/registry-validator/README.md

 $ registry-validator http://127.0.0.1:15984/ admin:pass
 ```

+The validation suite uploads multiple dummy packages to the registry,
+therefore you should always use a dedicated test-only instance of the registry
+server.

-Don't forget to reset your registry to an empty state before each run!
+It's recommented to reset the registry to an empty state before each run.

 ## Self-test